-I’ve felt a nudge to ordained ministry since high school, but spent a lot of time avoiding it.
+I’ve felt a nudge to ordained ministry since high school.
 In 2013, I went through a season of deep soul searching.
-I emerged in a Restoration discernment team led by Louise Brooks and some faithful friends and was given a great vision for following these nudges and calls I was experiencing.
+Restoration invited me into discernment process led by Louise Brooks and some faithful friends that resulted in vision for the priesthood and pastoral ministry.

 Things I love:

-Skyline Chili (first stop when I am in Cincinnati)
+Skyline Chili, Graeter’s Ice Cream – first stop when I am in Cincinnati.

 Golf.
 It’s my family’s pastime.
 My grandma taught me how to play when I was 3, and I haven’t stopped.
-If I am driving past a golf course, I will slow down and stare.
-It can be a little dangerous.
+If you ever wondered how I spend my days off, now you know…

-The National Mall in the summer.
-Softball, kickball, and flag football games.
+Sports and being outside.
+Baseball.
+Basketball.
+Football.
+Games on the National Mall in the summer.
 Reading and journaling in the morning on the back of the Lincoln Memorial facing the Potomac.
 Sunset runs while the Marine Corps band is playing a concert on the Capitol steps.

 Bananagrams.
 The perfect length, flexibility, and creativity for a game.

-I am usually reading (or re-reading) something from Henri Nouwen, NT Wright, Eugene Peterson, and Frederick Buechner.
-I love the Psalms and the gospel of John.
+The Psalms and the Gospel of John.
 They give me the vocabulary to pray when I don’t know what to say.

-I have been a part of a men’s group of some sort since I was a freshman in high school.
+I love small groups.
+I have been a part of a small group Bible study of some sort since I was a freshman in high school.
 I can’t imagine life without groups like this.
 It’s the best place to be known, to be encouraged, to take courageous steps of transformation.
-I love the way God works through them.
+God always seems to work in my life through them.